clami66/lDDT_align/README.md

 ## Example: aligning a query against a database of structures

-It is also posible to quickly align a query against a reference DB.
+It is also posible to quickly align a query against a reference DB to discover proteins with similar fold.
+In this case, only the total lDDT is output for each query-reference pair.
 First, build the DB from a folder of PDB files into a pickle file:

 ```
 $ python src/lDDT_align/buildDB.py data/scop-pdb/ data/scop-pdb.pkl